Mortuie/FreeCodeCamp/README.md

 - [Tictactoe](http://tictactoe.mortuie.com)

 ## Data Visualisation Projects:
 These are all the links to the data visualisation projects, that I have completed.
+Technologies used: D3js, React, CSS, HTML.

 ## Backend Projects: